Shrashti7/APL3_221B367/README.md

 # APL3_221B367
-This is my first Lab activity in advance programming lab.\n This is my second line\n
+This is my first Lab activity in advance programming lab.
+This is my second line
 I am learning github